 As part of a growing emphasis on perioperative medicine by anaesthetists in the UK, IPSs are increasingly involved at all stages of the patient pathway, from the decision to operate to full recovery after discharge from hospital.
 The potential for preoperative optimisation of pain management, both in terms of analgesic drugs and pain coping strategies, is being evaluated as part of wider prehabilitation programmes.
-19,20 Preassessment programmes now include preoperative prediction of those who are likely to suffer severe acute pain and those at risk of developing persistent post surgical pain (PPSP).
-21,22 IPSs may be involved in developing these programmes and devising enhanced analgesic strategies for high risk patients.
-23,24 assess risk of opioid abuse when continuing opioid therapy beyond the immediate postoperative period.
+19,20 Preassessment programmes now include preoperative prediction of those who are likely to suffer severe acute pain and those at risk of developing persistent post surgical pain (PPSP).^{21,22} IPSs may be involved in developing these programmes and devising enhanced analgesic strategies for high risk patients.^{23,24} The use of opioid sparing techniques for peri-operative pain management, for example using analgesic adjuncts (such as magnesium and ketamine) and continuous regional anaesthesia may help reduce the need for opioids post-operatively.25

-IPSs therefore have the potential to evolve into Transitional Pain Services involving acute pain physcians, applied psychologists, physiotherapists and occupational therapists to identify risk factors for persistent pain, implement preventative strategies and avoid potential opioid dependency. ^{25,26} The use of opioid risk scores such as the Opioid Risk Tool should be considered to
+IPSs therefore have the potential to evolve into Transitional Pain Services involving acute pain physicians, applied psychologists, physiotherapists and occupational therapists to identify risk factors for persistent pain, implement preventative strategies and avoid potential opioid dependency. ^{26,27} The use of opioid risk scores such as the Opioid Risk Tool should be considered to assess risk of opioid abuse when continuing opioid therapy beyond the immediate postoperative period.